phalcon-orphanage/docs/en/reference/models.rst

 Auto-generated identity columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Some models may have identity columns.
-These columns usually are the primary key of the mapped table.Phalcon_Model can recognize the identity column and will omit it from the internal SQL INSERT, so the database system could generate an auto-generated value for it.
+These columns usually are the primary key of the mapped table.
+Phalcon_Model can recognize the identity column and will omit it from the internal SQL INSERT, so the database system could generate an auto-generated value for it.

 Validation Messages
 ^^^^^^^^^^^^^^^^^^^